drpicox/planets-game-assignment/src/main/resources/blog/2019-08-23_your_own_star.md

  Type your username.
  Click the _Log in_ button.
  <!-- SNAPSHOT loginYours status=200 -->
+ Now you see the _map of the game_.

 ### And now comes the magic

- Now you see the _map of the game_.
-But something has changed.
+Something has changed.
 Like before
  there is a _star_ at coordinates _3,3_ and there is a _star_ at coordinates _3,4_.